Student Instructional Leadership Team (SILT)

 - end of semester soiree & awards program

 Support and mentor new student employees ― Due to the transient nature of university education, there is a constant flow of new TAs entering and experienced TAs exiting the program.
 SILT provides TAs of any experience level with a place where they can seek help, advice, or materials; this includes training new employees as well as updating returning TAs with regards to curriculum changes.

-Create consistency ― The FE Program serves over 2,000 students every year and employs nearly 200 student employees.
+Create consistency ― The FEP Program serves over 2,000 students every year and employs nearly 200 student employees.
 SILT wants each student to receive an experience consistent with other students in the program and strives to provide our student employees with the tools to make that happen.
 Consistency within sections, between sections of the program, and from year-to-year is SILT’s end goal.